Search Results for: blog – Page 5

 Guidelines for Producing Development Education Resources

-The guidelines for producing development education resources were jointly produced by developmenteducaiton.ie, the Development Education Working Group of Dóchas and the Irish Development Education Association (IDEA) following a national consultation in spring 2014.
-The guidelines have been designed to act as a supportive and practical tool for anyone to use –
+The Guidelines for Producing Development Education Resources were jointly produced by developmenteducation.ie, the Development Education Working Group of Dóchas and the Irish Development Education Association (IDEA) following a national consultation in spring 2014.
+They have been designed to act as a supportive and practical tool for anyone to use –

 Oxfam UK website – education section